blue lagoons, iceland

 | Getting There

 There's basically three options for getting from Kevlavik Airport to the Blue Lagoons.
 A bus, private transfer, or rent a car.
-The airport and Iceland in general seem to revolve around tourism, so you can't really go wrong, it just depends on your schedule and budget.
+The airport and Iceland in general seemed to revolve around tourism, so you can't really go wrong, it just depends on your schedule and budget.

 Bryant and I are always willing to spend a little extra on our longer international travel days, especially towards the end of a long trip.
 Comfortability is key at that point, and the less stressed we are, the less likely we are to annoy the shit out of each other lol.
 That said, we decided to do a private transfer on this trip instead of a cheaper option like the bus.